 Do mass media determine or codetermine the political agenda?
 Available answers on this question are mixed and contradictory.
 Results vary in terms of the type of political agenda under scrutiny, the kind of media taken into account, and the type of issues covered.
 This article enhances knowledge of the media’s political agenda-setting power by addressing each of these topics, drawing on extensive longitudinal measures of issue attentiveness in media, Parliament, and government in Belgium in the 1990s.
 Relying on time-series, cross-section analyses, the authors ascertain that although Belgium is characterized by a closed political system, the media do to some extent determine the agenda of Parliament and government.
 There is systematic variation in media effects, however.
 Newspapers exert more influence than does television, Parliament is somewhat more likely to follow media than government, and media effects are larger for certain issues (law and order, environment) than for others (foreign policy, economic issues).

-BQ In the House: The Nature of Sovereigntist Representation in the Canadian Parliament.
+BQ In the House: The Nature of Sovereigntist Representation in the Canadian Parliament (summary).
 Nationalism and Ethnic Politics 14 (4): 487-522.